 On the flip side, I can’t tell you how many people I’ve met who never had any breakouts and therefore barely took care of their skin (or, at the very least, weren’t very consistent about it).
 This lack of care often begins to show once they get into their 40s when they see dull skin and premature lines and wrinkles form.

 So, while it may be frustrating that you’re dealing with acne now, know that breakouts will come and go (as will the discolored marks left behind), but adopting good skincare habits will last a lifetime.
 Trust me, the rewards will pay off in the long run.

 What Studies Have Shown About Acne

 According to this study, people who have previously suffered from acne tend to have longer telomeres in their white blood cells compared to those with perfect skin.
 These telomeres―sometimes referred to as protective caps―help keep chromosomes from deteriorating.
-As a result, cells are better insulated against aging.
+As a result, these cells may be better insulated against aging.
 Pretty cool, right?

 So there you have it, two solid reasons why acne may just end up working in your favor!